pemaidana/assignment_az_app_deploy/README.md

 4. Access the Application: Access the application via HTTPS through the load balancer's public IP or DNS name.

-# Highly available Web Application on Azure cloud provider with Ansible
+# Highly available Azure Web App Deployment with Ansible
 [![Ansible Lint](https://github.com/nleiva/ansible-web-server/actions/workflows/ansible-lint.yml/badge.svg)](https://github.com/nleiva/ansible-web-server/actions/workflows/ansible-lint.yml)

 The goal is to provision one or more web server instances behind a load balancer on any cloud provider automatically.
 See the following image for an example on Azure.